-No matter how much we dissect the functioning of the brain to illuminate how people learn, the bigger mystery is what causes people to learn.
-Typically when someone dives down into what why some people excel at learning they will come back up with “intrinsic motivation” as an answer.
-However an intrinsic motivation to learn is simply another way a saying a person has as a strong internal desire to learn.
-We still know nothing about how this drive to learn occurred.
+No matter how much we describe the function of the brain to illuminate how people learn, the biggest mystery is what causes people to want to learn.
+Typically when someone dives into why certain people excel at learning they come back up with “intrinsic motivation.”
+However, this explains nothing as an intrinsic motivation is simply another way of saying a person has as a strong internal drive.
+What causes this drive?

 Thinking that one must do something is accompanied by threat of loss.
-For example a man believes he must have a job because otherwise he would lose the respect of others due to poverty, or even die of starvation and exposure.
-However a man may decide he must steal for the same reason.
+For example a man believes he must have a job because otherwise he would suffer due to poverty, or even die of starvation.
+However, a man may decide he must steal for the same reason.

-Now let us return to the motivation for learning.
-People learn because they think they have to.
-The threat of a failing grade or losing a job.
+Let’s return to the motivation for learning.
+People learn because they think they have to avoid a failing grade, which might antagonize their parents or prevent them from completing education needed for a job.
 However if a person learns because of the belief that this will lead to some kind of gain, it really is not intrinsic.
 Students may study to make the grades to get into an Ivy League college to earn money, or status or feeling of superiority over others.
 In each case there is an outside motivation.

-Finally, when I consider the idea of intrinsic motivation for learning, I think of people who proudly announce how much they love to learn.
-This announcement shows that their learning in not completely based on an internal drive.
+Finally, consider the people who proudly announce how much they love to learn.
+This announcement shows that their learning is not just based on an internal drive.
 A person who learned just for the sake of learning would not find the need to tell anyone else.
-So I suppose if a truly intrinsically motivated learner existed, we would never know who it was.
+So I suppose if a truly intrinsically motivated learners actually existed, we would never know who they were.